vshn/kube-token-refresher/README.md

 ---
 ## kube-token-refresher configuration

+secret:
   # Name of the secret to write to
-secretName: ''
+  name: ''

   # Namespace of the secret to write to
-secretNamespace: ''
+  namespace: ''

   # The key in the specified secret to write the token to
-secretKey: 'token'
+  key: 'token'

 # In what interval (in seconds) to fetch a new token and update the secret
 # You should count in possible timeouts upon refreshing and also mount update, see
 # https://kubernetes.io/docs/concepts/configuration/secret/#mounted-secrets-are-updated-automatically
-refreshInterval: 500
+interval: 500

+log:
   # How verbose the logging should be.
 One of:
   # * debug
   # * info
   # * warn
-logLevel: 'info'
+  level: 'info'

   # What format to log in.
 One of
   # * text
   # * json
-logFormat: 'text'
+  format: 'text'

 # Configures how to connect to the OIDC provider
 oidc:
   # The toke endpoint of the OpenId Connect provider
   #
   # Usually in the form of: `https://<domain>/token`
-  tokenUrl: ''
+  tokenurl: ''

   # The Client ID
-  clientID: ''
+  clientid: ''

   # The Client Secret
-  clientSecret: ''
+  clientsecret: ''
 ```

-The configuration file can be located in one of the following paths or be specified directly with the `--config` flag.
+The configuration file has to be specified directly with the `--config` flag.

-* `/etc/kube-token-refresher/config.yml`
-* `$HOME/.config/kube-token-refresher/config.yml`
-* `$HOME/.kube-token-refresher/config.yml`

 ### Environment Variables